-406 patients were identified who attended ED from care homes with a fall in the six month period.
-Their demographics were as expected for an elderly cohort (59% female, 75% between the ages of 80 and 99).
+406 patients were identified who attended ED 4.8% of CT head scans performed on patients from care homes with a fall in the six month with anticoagulation showed a bleed. comparable to 3.9% of those performed on period.
+Their demographics were as expected for an elderly cohort (59% female, 75% patients not anticoagulated.